Health in Guatemala

 Health in Guatemala is focused on many different systems of prevention and care.
 Guatemala's Constitution states that every citizen has the universal right to health care.
 However, this right has been hard to guarantee due to limited government resources and other problems regarding access.
 The health care system in place today developed out of the Civil War in Guatemala.
 The Civil War prevented social reforms from occurring, especially in the sector of health care.

 The Human Rights Measurement Initiative finds that Guatemala is fulfilling 81.6% of what it should be fulfilling for the right to health based on its level of income.
 When looking at the right to health with respect to children, Guatemala achieves 94.8% of what is expected based on its current income.
 In regards to the right to health amongst the adult population, the country achieves only 87.3% of what is expected based on the nation's level of income.
 Guatemala falls into the "very bad" category when evaluating the right to reproductive health because the nation is fulfilling only 62.9% of what the nation is expected to achieve based on the resources (income) it has available.

-Health Care System
+Health care system

 Today, there have been many reforms to the health care system, but the current system continues to have significant problems.
 The country is on its way to develop a solid health care system, and is working toward achieving many of the Millennium Development Goals in place.
 However, the inequalities that are associated with outcomes and access have not been addressed, making it difficult for Guatemala to move forward in the field of health care.
 The ratio of doctors to residents is low, at .9 doctors per 1,000 citizens.
 The system requires a lot of change in order to serve the whole Guatemalan community.